rajatp3066/smart-home-energy-optimization/README.md

 Dataset:

-The dataset contains over 1 million records with the following columns:
+The dataset contains over with the following columns:

 Date: Date of measurement.